 - Value: Focus on value.

-- Holistic Thinking: Recognize, evaluate, and respond to system interactions.
+- Systems Thinking: Recognize, evaluate, and respond to system interactions.

 - Leadership: Demonstrate leadership behaviors.